 “If someone would cut off Helmut’s arm, his blood would come out Volvo Blue.”
 This is a family joke, his ex-wife Liselotte tells us.
 They are divorced, but she is still a part of the business Helmut‘s Marine, together with their daughter and son-in-law.

 The store in San Rafael smells like the Stockholm archipelago and summer boat vacations.
-Shelf after shelf are filled with engine and drive parts, and a separate warehouse is full of complete Volvo Penta engine packages.
+Shelf after shelf is filled with engines and drive parts, and a separate warehouse is full of complete Volvo Penta engine packages.
 We are there to meet Liselotte Reichel and Helmut Ahollinger, the founders of the first and largest Volvo Penta Power Centers (distributor) in the United States.

 “Welcome to Helmut’s Marine,” says Lieselotte with a friendly smile while her ex-husband Helmut tries to stop a Golden Retriever from running outside.

 The couple moved from Germany and opened the marina in 1988, and the first years were tough.

 “We were in another location then, and it was only the two of us.
 Helmut did mechanical work and I took care of the rest, like shipping, selling and watching out for our little daughter who grew up in the midst of the engines,” Lieselotte says.

 “The business has changed dramatically, but we are still family-owned and operated and work exclusively with Volvo Penta.”